Ethaks/FVTT-Metron/README.md

 The used conversion rates do not strictly follow real word ones, but adhere to the simplified rules, e.g. 5 feet are converted to 1.5 meters.

+## Supported Languages

+By default, Metron always converts units written in English (e.g. `5 ft`, or `2 miles`).
+Additional languages are added dependent on the currently active language of FoundryVTT.

+- English (always active)
+- Japanese

 ## Installation

 Install the module from the Foundry VTT module browser or by pasting the following URL in the module installation's manifest URL field: